 John Gruen tried to summarize his approach: “He seems to go at the music not so much from the pianist’s point of view as a composer’s point of view.
 With him, it is always a question of searching out the essentials – of pursuing inner structure and tensions that bind thought to expression.”
 Asked about his main reference about piano playing, Istomin did not hesitate: “I have always wanted to express my personality through the sound of my piano.
-That’s what matters to me, and that’s what Rachmaninoff used to do.
-He would show up on stage without a single muscle in his face moving, and his appearance was very austere and cold, and then he would make music in a beautiful, wonderful way.”
+That’s what I wanted to matter – and that’s what Rachmaninoff used to do.
+He would walk on the stage without moving a muscle and present this very austere and cold exterior – then, make glorious and beautiful music.”

 At forty-five, Istomin had lost some of his illusions about the musical world, but he had gained in lucidity and remained very confident in his ability to follow to the very end the path which he claimed to be his: “I think I’m now at the beginning of my peak as an artist”.
 It was of no concern to him that this path did not lead to fame.
 Istomin admitted that he sometimes “makes it difficult” for those who wanted to like him.
 This interview is further evidence of his reluctance to seduce.
 Any other artist could scarcely have dreamt of being given such a long profile (nearly a full-page spread!) in The New York Times, and would have taken every opportunity to present himself in the best light.
 Istomin did not deliver any glamour, juicy anecdote, or any striking or provocative thoughts.
 His only concern was to be true and sincere, even going so far as confessing to his own flaws and mistakes.